Virus concerns affecting all facets of Californians' lives - KVIA

 Virus concerns affecting all facets of Californians’ lives

 Empty store shelves.
 Empty churches.
 Shuttered classrooms and courts.
 Warnings everywhere to wash hands and avoid close contact.
-Even cancelled state Senate hearings.
+Even canceled state Senate hearings.

-Efforts to stop the spread of the coronavirus in California are affecting virtually every facet of life in the Sunshine State in ways big and small — and in some cases, surreal.
+Efforts to stop the spread of the coronavirus in California are affecting virtually every facet of life in the Golden State in ways big and small — and in some cases, surreal.

 Popular restaurants were desperate for patrons, and typically crowded gyms had plenty of floor space.
 Some stores limited sales of toilet paper and other goods to combat hoarding.